GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 `0`

 **Description:**
-Sets the minimum Q for Intra frame
+Sets the minimum Q for Intra frame.

 ---